saraPetrini/basic-python/README.md

 gives you the underlying number, that you can then give to `chr()`.

+### Exercise

-**Exercise:** Write code that takes a string of hexadecimal strings and decode it into the original string.
+Write code that takes a string of hexadecimal strings and decode it into the original string.

 There are other (and smarter) encodings.
 Now that we have mostly moved to unicode for text representations, there are many options for simple text, and for binary files there has always been many.
 They are optimised for different things and for different applications, so you run into them every day, without knowing them.
 One day, perhaps, you will need to write your own encoders and decoders—it is quite likely if you ever need to develop your own file format—and now you have seen a very simple solution.